 - In Bleach, of all people, Senbonzakura, Byakuya's Zanpakuto is revealed to be this, childishly pressing any button in sight.
 The difference between Senbonzakura and Byakuya is noted, though it was pointed out that Byakuya acts exactly the same!
 Just hides that side better.

-- This is the defining trait of Beastbox in Transformers, who lacks a proper robot mode and instead has a gorilla as his primary form.
+- This is the defining trait of Beastbox in Transformers: Generation 1, who lacks a proper robot mode and instead has a gorilla as his primary form.
 He's naturally curious, like an ape... but he's also easily angered and frustrated.
 This doesn't help him in his job as an interrogator; there isn't an Autobot who has made it out of a session with Beastbox alive.

-- Miles Vorkosigan: The titular protagonist as a child.
+- The Vorkosigan Saga: Miles Vorkosigan as a child.
 Cordelia complains at one point that she didn't even know that a certain machine could come apart.

 His inquiring mind led him to take clocks to pieces to see what made them go, to take locks off doors to see what made them stick.
 It was Edmund who cut open the India rubber ball to see what made it bounce, and he never did see, any more than you did when you tried the same experiment.